PierBover/fastify-vite-svelte-template/README.md

 # Fastify + Vite + Svelte with SSR + partial hydration per page

 I'm still working on this.
-Dev mode works fine but still haven't completely solved building.

 This is a quick (and dirty) proof of concept on how to hook up the different parts to make this work.